ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 | Object Writer       | Upload objects                                               | Path |
 {: caption="Table 1.
 Use of Conditions with COS Service Roles"}

 **Note:** These roles support Prefix/Delimiter and Path condition attributes.
-The roles also include actions that do not support condition attributes.
-Use the [`stringExists`](#fgac-conditions-actions-not-supported) clause in the condition statement to allow these actions.
+The roles also include actions that do not specify a path or prefix and delimiter.
+Use the `stringExists` clause in the condition statement to allow these actions.

-See [Cloud Object Storage](/docs/account?topic=account-iam-service-roles-actions&interface=ui#cloud-object-storage-roles) for the full list of actions for each COS service role and the list of condition attributes supported by each action.
+See [link](/docs/account?topic=account-iam-service-roles-actions&interface=ui#cloud-object-storage-roles) for the full list of actions for each COS service role and the list of condition attributes supported by each action.

 ## Create a new policy for a user with conditions
 {: #fgac-new-policy-conditions}